Dejanvuk/Test-Redis/README.md

 * LRU cache
 * parser

-# The protocol and a couple of message examples
+# The protocol and a couple of message examples, by default UTF-8
 [Redis Protocol](https://redis.io/docs/reference/protocol-spec/)
 #### Client requests for **SET("abcd", 123456)**
 C: *3\r\n